 Photo: Ioanna Kazakou/JIVE

-Hundreds of people of all ages gathered three days ago in a festive atmosphere to explore science and technology at the shared headquarters of ASTRON, JIVE, and NOVA in Dwingeloo.
+Hundreds of people of all ages gathered three days ago in a festive atmosphere to explore science and technology at the shared headquarters of ASTRON, JIVE, and NOVA in Dwingeloo for the annual Netherlands-wide Science Weekend.

-This event offered a great opportunity for everyone to come together in their curiosity and eagerness to learn about the omportant work being done at Dwingeloo's three institutes and telescope.
-Their seamless collaboration in organising the event was reflected in the variety of themes, richness of activities, and thoughtful design aimed at informing and engaging people with diverse interests and backgrounds.
+This event offered a great opportunity for everyone to come together in their curiosity and eagerness to learn about the important work being done at Dwingeloo's three institutes and telescope.
+Their seamless collaboration in organising the event was reflected in the variety of themes, the richness of activities, and a thoughtful planning aimed at informing and engaging people with diverse interests and backgrounds.

 An interactive demonstration of interferometry by Des Small, JIVE Software Engineer, illustrated why it takes a telescope the size of the Earth to capture the sharpest images of the sky.